opensearch-project/documentation-website/_security-analytics/threat-intelligence/api/monitor.md

 The threat intelligence monitor API creates, searches, and updates monitors using the monitor's ID.

 The following API threat intelligence monitors, from creating monitors to updating and searching for monitors.
-Many API calls use the monitor ID in the request, which can be retrieved using the [Search Threat Intelligence Monitor API](#search-threat-intelligence-monitor-api).
+Many API calls use the monitor ID in the request, which can be retrieved using the [Search monitors operation](#search-monitors).

 ---
 ## Create or update a threat intelligence monitor